Reviewed by John P. Cunha, DO, FACOEP on October 24, 2017

 Components of sleep hygiene can include going to bed and rising at regular hours every day, making the bedroom relaxing and inviting, using the bed only for sleeping, and removing personal electronic devices and TVs from the bedroom.

 Q:The primary cause of insomnia is worry.
 True or false?

 Insomnia is experiencing insufficient or poor-quality sleep.
 It may involve difficulty falling asleep at night, staying asleep, or early morning wakening.
 Symptoms can include excessive sleepiness during the day and impairment in daily function.
 There are a number of causes of insomnia, including medical and emotional disorders, medication side effects, or sleep disorders.
 While worry may exacerbate insomnia, it is not a primary cause of insomnia.

 Q:People need less sleep as they grow older.
 True or false?

 It is a myth that the need for sleep decreases as we age.
 Our need for sleep actually remains fairly constant throughout adult life.
 Older adults may experience changes in their sleep patterns including more difficulty falling asleep and difficulty staying asleep.
 Some older adults report feeling inadequate sleep and daytime tiredness.

 Q:Which mental illness has the strongest link to insomnia?

-Q:Drowsy driving is similar to driving under an intoxicating influence.
-True or False?
+Q:Drowsy driving is similar to driving while drunk.
+True or false?

 Source quiz on MedicineNet